Hades-az/Main/README.md

 - 👋 Hi, I’m @ScienceInUse
 - 👀 I’m interested in AI and nanotechnologies
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Harvard's CS50
-- 💞️ I’m looking to collaborate on ...
-Maybe not just yet ;)
-- 📫 How to reach me ...

 <!---
 ScienceInUse/ScienceInUse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.